SuperFCR/SuperFCR.github.io/README.md

 # Falcary's Homepage Template Generator

 A template-based personal homepage generation system that allows you to quickly update website content by modifying configuration files.
+If you modify your webpage based on this template, please kindly note the source.

 ## 🚀 Features